helixworks-technologies/HelixCycler/README.md

 ### END&GRAPH
 END&GRAPH will end the protocol and draw up the graph of temperature throughout the run.
 Sometimes it may appear behind the app window.

+# Setting the serial port

+Use the find_serial.py script to get a print out of the ports.
+Then set the serial_port value in the tc_send_code.py file as the port value given for the Opentrons Thermocycler.

+On Windows it is formatted as COM(port number).
+On Linux or Mac it may look more like a path /dev/ttyACM(number).